McGlothlin/pelican-site/content/code/pagespeed.md

 Browse to the [PageSpeed documentation](https://modpagespeed.com/doc/){:target="_blank"} for specific installation instructions for your web server.
 Since I used nginx, I'll outline the steps I took below.
 If you're using Apache, feel free to skip ahead to the [Configuring PageSpeed](#configure) section below.

 I had to recompile nginx from source and remember to include my existing modules such as OpenSSL.
-I **highly** recommend you don't shut down your web server before attempting this in case you mess up your configuration and are left with a broken production environment while you figure out what you did wrong (go ahead, ask me how I know).
+I **highly** recommend you don't shut down your web server before attempting this in case you mess up your configuration and are left with a broken production environment while you figure out what you did wrong.
+Go ahead, ask me how I know.

 First, get your preferred version of nginx.
 This may be a good time to update to a later version if you so choose.